MartinStokholm/NGK_Repo/jour1/handin/exer3.md

 Lets now ping something on the world wide web.
-And our target will be non other then one of the modi dicks of the internet.
+And our target will be non other then one of the moby dicks of the internet.

 google.com